By State

 Where to Record a Deed

-After signing the deed in accordance with state requirements, the grantor must file it with the county or district recorder.
+After signing the deed in accordance with state requirements, the grantor must file it with the county recorder or register of deeds.

 The directory of recording offices for each state is listed in the table below.